LHC Tabs Enviroment WC

 We connect people around the globe and promote the exchange of goods, ideas and cultures.
 But in order to transport all that, air traffic will have to depend on kerosene as its principal energy source in the decades to come.

 The efficient use of kerosene is therefore a matter of course for us from an economic and ecological perspective.
-As a result, we have invested in five new B777F Freighters, the freighter with the best environmental performance today.
+As a result, we invest in B777F Freighters, the freighter with the best environmental performance today.

 Overall, we aim to cut our specific CO2 emissions in air freight transport by 25 percent by 2020.
 What is more, we have been dedicated to pursuing this goal since 2005.
 To date, we have reduced our fleet’s specific CO2 emissions to 475 grams per ton-kilometer, corresponding to a reduction of around 13.5 percentage points.